 Only use antibiotics when prescribed by a doctor

 Your doctor will assess your condition and use their clinical judgment to prescribe a particular antibiotic if they think it is needed.
 Before prescribing, they will consider your symptoms, exposure to infection and test results, other medicines you are taking and any allergies you may have.

 Never share antibiotics with others

 Antibiotics you are prescribed may not work for your family/whānau member, friend or neighbour’s illness.
 They might not need antibiotics at all.
 If they do, they might need a different dose or type of antibiotic.
-They may have an allergy or another condition or be taking other medications that mean your antibiotics are not suitable.
+They may have an allergy or another condition or be taking other medicines that mean your antibiotics are not suitable.

-Using antibiotics when they are not needed or taking the wrong antibiotic exposes bacteria to antibiotics unnecessarily, which encourages antibiotic resistance.
+Using antibiotics when they are not needed, or taking the wrong antibiotic, exposes bacteria to antibiotics unnecessarily, which encourages antibiotic resistance.

 Don't use antibiotics left over from a previous prescription

-The type, dose and amount of antibiotics left over may not be enough to destroy a new infection.
+The type, dose and amount of antibiotics left over may not be enough to fight a new infection.
 This creates more opportunity for resistant bacteria to develop and multiply.
 Different infections may need different treatments, even though you might have similar symptoms.

 If your condition is caused by bacteria, to treat it effectively you need to get the right antibiotic, at the right dose, for the right period of time.
 Using antibiotics when they are not needed or taking the wrong antibiotic exposes bacteria to antibiotics unnecessarily, which encourages antibiotic resistance.